ethanfuerst/box-office-drafting/README.md

 # box-office-drafting

-Automated box office draft tracking and scoring system that processes draft picks, calculates revenue-based scores, and updates Google Sheets dashboards.
+> Automated box office draft tracking and scoring system that processes draft picks, calculates revenue-based scores, and updates Google Sheets with a dashboard.

 ## Features